 Our regional centres (excluding Sidmouth, Devon) are open to visitors during designated times, this allows our teams to be available to answer all of your questions and queries about our fantastic herds of donkeys.

-All our regional centres (Birmingham, Belfast, Ivybridge, Leeds and Manchester) are open during the following times:
+Our regional centres in Belfast, Birminghham, Leeds and Manchester are open during the following times:

 - Monday-Friday 3pm to 5pm (last admission at 4.30pm).

 - Weekends and selected Bank Holidays 10am to 3pm.

 - Closed Christmas Day, Boxing Day, New Year's Day.

 To ensure the highest standards of safeguarding policy and procedures, for our vulnerable clients, we have created designated visitor times outside of the programme sessions.
 This allows our teams to be available to answer all of your questions and queries about our donkeys.